-In January 2009, Amkor Assembly & Test (Shanghai) Co, Ltd. ("AATS"), a Chinese subsidiary, entered into a \$50.0 million U.S. dollar denominated working capital facility agreement with a Chinese bank maturing in January 2011.
+In January 2009, Amkor Assembly & Test (Shanghai) Co, Ltd. ("AATS"), a Chinese subsidiary, entered into a \$50.0 million working capital facility agreement with a Chinese bank maturing in January 2011.
 The facility was collateralized with certain real property and buildings in China.
 Principal amounts borrowed were required to be repaid within twelve months of the drawdown date and could be prepaid at any time without penalty.
-In January 2011, the outstanding balance of \$15.0 million was repaid at maturity.
-In January 2011, AATS entered into a new \$50.0 million U.S. dollar denominated working capital facility agreement with the same Chinese bank maturing in January 2013.
-The new facility bears interest at LIBOR plus 2.8% (3.25% as of June 30, 2011), which is payable in semi-annual payments.
+In January 2011, the outstanding balance of \$15.0 million was repaid at maturity and AATS entered into a new \$50.0 million working capital facility agreement with the same Chinese bank maturing in January 2013.
+The new facility bears interest at LIBOR plus 2.8% (3.23% as of September 30, 2011), which is payable in semi-annual payments.
 All other terms and conditions are consistent with the prior facility.
-At June 30, 2011, \$20.0 million was outstanding under the facility.
+At September 30, 2011, \$20.0 million was outstanding under the facility.
 The working capital facility contains certain affirmative and negative covenants, which could restrict our operations.
 If we were to default on our obligations under any of these facilities, we would not be permitted to draw additional amounts, and the lenders could accelerate our obligation to pay all outstanding amounts.